 Before appearing on the show Con’s musical travels had taken him from Glasgow to Portsmouth, and a trip to Belgium and a tour of the United States were just two his the highlights from 1974.
 Con had released a couple of EPs in Britain and had just released his first LP, This is Con O’Shea, published on his own label.

-Billed as ‘Two brothers with one thought in mind’ The Winter Brothers were mental illusionists who after the show had some small success with their act Mysteries Of The Mind.
+Billed as ‘Two brothers with one thought in mind’ The Winter Brothers, Trevor and Tony, were mental illusionists who after the show had some small success with their act Mysteries Of The Mind.

 Their audience baffling performances also took them into children’s entertainment and they worked a long season on the Aquarium Sun Terrace for the Brighton Corporation as well as cabaret shows all over the Home Counties.